liamreeves34/1101_final_project/_posts/dynamic-routing.md

 ---
 title: "The Role of Data Science in Modern Industries."
-excerpt: "Data science is at the forefront of the modern technological revolution, transforming industries by enabling data-driven decision-making and innovation.
-From healthcare to finance, retail to transportation, data science empowers organizations to harness the power of big data and gain valuable insights."
+excerpt: "Data science leads the technological revolution of today, changing how industries are reshaped to consider data-driven decision-making and innovation.
+From healthcare and finance to retail, transportation, and many more fields, it enables data science to let organizations tap into the power of big data for valuable insights."
 coverImage: "/assets/blog/dynamic-routing/resized-img1.jpg"
 date: "2024-11-23T05:35:07.322Z"
 author: